I’m coming up empty.

 - Get a journal you can use for the Bible studies and exercises in this series.

-- Buy the iPhone app I Deserve a Donut – if you don’t have an iPod, iPhone, or iPad, I’ll be including the questions in the Bible study.
+- Download the iPhone app I Deserve a Donut or get the book – I’ll also be including some of the Donut questions in the Bible study.

 Note: If you’re not familiar with the renewing of the mind, read The Renovation of the Mind.
 Today’s Bible study is also about the renewing of the mind.